Nynuphar/IDEAL-doc/docs/source/appointments.rst

 How to book an actual/definitive appointment
 **************************************************************

-So far, we just *planneed* patient appointments.
+So far, we just *planned* patient appointments.
 However, IDEAL also allows to register the actual/definitive appointment.

 There are 2 ways of doing this: